Milan Design Week 2025

 - Unpredictable budget

-ILAT's high volatility complicates budget planning, making financial projections less reliable.
+The high volatility of the ILAT complicates budget planning, making financial projections less reliable.

 - Reduced margins